 This article on the 42nd amendment is important for UPSC Prelims and Mains GS-II paper’s Political Science part and also for the Political Science optional paper.

 Let us see how this Amendment changed the fundamental rights of the Indian constitution and how the 44th Amendment is related to the 42nd Amendment.

-- Changes In Pre-Existing Constitutional Provision/s By The 42nd Amendment Act
+- Revision of Pre-Existing Constitutional Provision/s by the 42nd Amendment

 - 42nd Amendment Act: Significance And Impact